B.A. (HDE), MBA, PhD

-Hélène Smit is a specialist in the use of depth psychology theory in facilitation, conflict resolution and leadership development, building psychological and systemic literacy and integrity in individuals and groups in a variety of settings.
+Dr Hélène Smit is a specialist in the process of relationship building in organisations.
+She uses depth psychology theory in facilitation, conflict resolution and leadership development, building psychological and systemic literacy and integrity in individuals and groups in a variety of settings.
 Specifically, she is skilled in helping small and large groups deal with seemingly intractable and chronic conflicts and dilemmas.
-She lives on a farm in the Cederberg mountains and travels nationally and internationally to do her work.

 Professional history and experience

-Hélène originally trained and worked as an English and Mathematics high school teacher but left in 1993 to start her own firm called Feather Learning (Pty) Ltd, an organisation that primarily offers facilitation services.
-For the past 27 years, Feather Learning has also offered a variety of training courses including psychological literacy, facilitation, and leadership development.
+Hélène originally trained and worked as an English and Mathematics high school teacher but left teaching to start her own firm called Feather Learning (Pty) Ltd. For the past 30 years, Feather Learning has offered a variety of services and courses including facilitation, coaching, psychological literacy training, and leadership development.

 Through Feather Associates, Hélène facilitates a variety of processes, including team building, strategic planning, stakeholder involvement and conflict resolution in a range of contexts and sectors.
-She has worked with NGO’s, Local, Provincial and National Government, Parliament and many large and small business organisations.
-One of the highlights of her work is her recent facilitation of the leadership development of Southern African Development Community (SADC) Chief Justices and other senior judges in the three-year leadership course offered by the Judicial Institute for Africa at UCT (JIFA).
+She has worked with NGO’s, local, provincial and national government, and many large and small business organisations.
+She has spent many years coaching and facilitating processes for academics in universities.
+One of the highlights of her work is her facilitation of the leadership development of Southern African Development Community (SADC) Chief Justices and other senior judges in the three-year leadership course offered by the Judicial Institute for Africa at UCT (JIFA).

-In addition to running Feather and working as a facilitator and coach, Hélène was a Visiting Senior Lecturer at the UCT Graduate School of Business in the areas of psychological literacy, systems thinking, people skills, change management, diversity management and facilitation for 17 years.
+In addition to running Feather, Hélène was a Visiting Senior Lecturer at the UCT Graduate School of Business in the areas of psychological literacy, systems thinking, people skills, change management, diversity management and facilitation for 17 years.
 She lectured on the MBA, Executive MBA, AIM and other executive programmes.
-Hélène has also taught at Henley Business School, Gordon Institute of Business Science and Duke Executive Education.
+Hélène now teaches at Henley Business School, looking after the MBA groups, and occasionally teaches at the Gordon Institute of Business Science and Duke Executive Education.
 Together with the South African College of Applied Psychology, Hélène launched the (first of its kind) National Diploma in Facilitation and was the Programme Director for five years.
-Hélène was recently included in the book “50 Faces of Wits Business School” which profiles 50 exceptional alumni who have graduated from Wits Business School over the past 50 years.
+Hélène was included in the book “50 Faces of Wits Business School” which profiles 50 exceptional alumni who have graduated from Wits Business School over the past 50 years.

 Non-profit work, research and creative interests